Day 111 of a Year Long Road Trip Along America’s Scenic Byways

 Tonto National Monument

 After a visit to the bridge, we carried on to Tonto National Monument.
 The monument is home to cliff dwellings occupied by the Salado Indians over 600 years ago.
-A half mile walk along a paved, cacti interpretive trail took us to the entrance.
+A half mile walk along a paved, cacti lined interpretive trail took us to the entrance.
 The pueblo walls were constructed of quartzite stones held in place by mortar of clay and caliche soil.
 A roof of pinyon pine and reeds, capped with mud, covered the six foot high walls.

-Not sure if the monument allowed dogs, we made a brief visit.
+Not sure if the monument allowed dogs, we only made a brief visit.
 I didn’t see any signs posted, but chose not to ask the ranger as it was clear Petey did not want to stay in VANilla despite his injured paw.
 In fact, just like a child, once distracted, he forgot about the morning mayhem.

 The Coronado Trail

 Petey and I continued on the Apache Trail southeast to Globe where we turned onto 60 headed toward Eager, the beginning of the next scenic drive.
 Route 60 afforded grand views as well, despite the rainy weather.
 We weaved around the turns and climbed up the cliffs when my brake light illuminated.
 CRAP!
 I have had my brakes checked every 5,000 miles and knew I would be replacing them with my next oil change in 1,500 miles.
-What an inconvenient place for this to happen.
+What an inconvenient place for this to happen!

 My day was turning out like Petey’s.
-I had 40 plus miles 6% grades and tight turns before I arrived at the closest town, Show Low.
+I had 40 plus miles of 6% grades and tight turns before I arrived at the closest town, Show Low.
 I drove below the speed limit and engine braked the whole way except for when I stopped to take a few scenic shots.
 Not knowing the population of the town, I hoped and prayed for a Firestone.
 With a car dealership on the right and auto parts store on the left of the main road, the town was bigger than I expected, 12,000 people or so.
 A few miles later, I found a Firestone…YES…but it closed at 1pm.
 I was an hour too late…bummer.

 Show Low is big enough for a Wal-Mart Supercenter complete with a Tire & Lube so I called the listed number.
 “Nope,” the voice chimed on the other end of the phone, “We don’t work on brakes and most of the small auto shops that do are closed for the weekend.”